lagom/lagom/docs/manual/common/concepts/ServiceDiscovery.md

 > Once the information about each service has been stored it can be made available through a Service Registry that services can use to look the information up—using a pattern called Client-Side Service Discovery.

 Lagom creates service clients for each Service Descriptor so that applications can interact with Lagom Services.
-Suppose a non-Lagom [[an app|IntegratingNonLagom]] app wants to consume a hello service.
+Suppose a non-Lagom app wants to consume a hello service.
 It can use the Welcome Service Client and simply invoke the `hello` method.
 The Welcome Service Client will use the Service Registry to find a valid URL where  `welcome` is available and fulfill the request.
 This approach requires using Lagom provided code.
 In production, the Service Locator plugged into your services will be an element participating in this Client-Side Discovery.
+See [[Integrating with non-Lagom services|IntegratingNonLagom]] for more information.

 <!--- The following diagram illustrates client-side service discovery.
 (TBA) --->